-Peninsula Chambers Peninsula Corporate Park Ganpatrao Kadam Marg, Lower Parel Mumbai 400 013 India
+Peninsula Chambers, Peninsula Corporate Park Ganpatrao Kadam Marg, Lower Parel

+Mumbai 400 013

+India

-Tel· +91 22 2496 4455
+Tel: +91 22 2496 4455

-Fmail: santosh.janakiram@cyrilshroff.com
+Email: santosh.janakiram@cyrilshroff.com

-URI · www.cyrilshroff.com
+URL: www.cyrilshroff.com

 Surya Sreenivasan is a partner in Cyril Amarchand Mangaldas' Projects Group.
 She has worked in the Firm's Mumbai office since 2010.
 Surya has significant experience in banking, project financing, projects and private equity, and represents developers, sponsors, lenders and contractors in infrastructure and project finance transactions.
-Her work has a focus on renewables and airports, and she has worked on several of the leading deals in this space, including GVK's sale of Bangalore airport to Fairfax Group, investment into GMR Airports Limited by a consortium of investors, and Adani's acquisition of Mumbai Airport.
-She has also advised bidders for all the new airports proposed to
+Her work has a focus on renewables, roads and airports, and she has worked on several of the leading deals in this space, including the investment by BlackRock Mubadala into Tata Renewables and sale of Mumbai airport to Adani group.